 Informal but tidy dress is appropriate for leading or assisting at worship, except at services for which cassock and surplice are stipulated (at some of the daily offices, and always at the Eucharist).
 Cassocks look best with black shoes.
 Deacons assisting at the Eucharist should wear a stole in the colour of the season, or a preaching scarf.
-The most reasonably priced robes are available from J&M Sewing in Newcastle upon Tyne, https://www.jandmsewing.com/
+Please go to page 177 for more information.